As

 Heat index

-February's heat index is computed to be a torrid 37°C (98.6°F).
-Ensure extra safety steps, heat exhaustion and heat cramps are likely.
-Long activity might lead to heatstroke.
+February's heat index is appraised at a very hot 37°C (98.6°F).
+Adopt heightened preventive measures, heat exhaustion and heat cramps are probable.
+Persistent activity could lead to heatstroke.

 In terms of the heat index, values are set with light wind and shade conditions in mind.
-Direct sunlight might cause an increase of up to 15 Fahrenheit (8 Celsius) degrees in the heat index.
+Direct exposure to sunshine could lead to a heat index increase by 15 Fahrenheit (8 Celsius) degrees.

 Humidity